whyufollowme/whyufollowme/README.md

 - 👋 Hi, I’m @whyufollowme
 - 👀 I’m interested in coding robots!
 - 🌱 I’m currently learning code for my projects
-- 💞️ I’m looking to collaborate on my AI named Raspberry
+- 💞️ I’m looking to collaborate on my AI named Raspberry that runs on python on my raspberry pi 3B+
 - 📫 How to reach me you can reach me how every you want too!

 <!---